Speakers 2025

 Photo: M. O’Ryan

 Katharina Franck, born in 1963 in Düsseldorf, w grew up in Portugal and Brazil and founded the successful band Rainbirds in Berlin in 1986.
 She later released several solo albums and worked with the band Club der toten Dichter.
-She has long been a member of the Paul Klinger Künstlersozialwerk e.V., which advocates for artists in all disciplines.
 At the congress: concert

 Jenny Friedrich Freksa